 The first thing you need to know about Budapest: It, in effect, operates as two cities with distinctly different personalities.
-Buda, on the west bank of the Duna (as the Danube is called), is hilly and houses the restored Castle District, a cultural and arts center known for its famed Matthias Church, Royal Palace and Fishermen's Bastion, a rampart that offers the best views in town.
-The entire district is a real scene-stealer.
+Buda, on the west bank of the Duna (as the Danube is called), is hilly and houses the restored Castle District, a cultural and arts center known for its famed Matthias Church, Royal Palace and Fisherman's Bastion, a rampart that offers the best views in town.
+The entire district is a real scene stealer.

 Pest, on the east bank, is the hub for dining, shopping, banking and nightlife.
 There you'll find the pedestrian shopping zone, Vaci Utca; Heroes' Square; the old Jewish quarter; the not-to-miss Andrassy, Budapest's grandest avenue; and the imposing neo-Gothic Parliament, modeled after the British version in London.